EvanGee/CCSDS_FileDeliveryProtocol/README.md

     }

-this will spin up a thread in posix, or a task in FreeRTOS. if you want to join this thread (make the current executing thread wait) and it is a posix thread you can run: ssp_thread_join(app->server_handle);
+this will spin up a thread in posix, or a task in FreeRTOS. if you want to join this thread, and it is a posix thread, you can run: ssp_thread_join(app->server_handle);

 if you want to exit this task for any reason set app->close = 1;
-this will run the exiting subroutines for us.
+this will run the exiting subroutines and close the task if it is a FreeRTOS task.

 if you wish to send a file to a peer: